Ealimah11/alx-low_level_programming/0x00-hello_world/README.md

- to compile and creates executable output file
+ a program that use puts to display on standard output